Managing Board Elections

 • Keep votes anonymous— only the Elections Committee should know who members voted for.

-• Double check all results before announcing.
+• Double-check all results before announcing.
 Ideally, at least 2 committee members should count the votes.

 • Announce the results professionally.

-• Results should be announced via official MSA communication channels, including e-mail, official groupchat, and social media.
+• Results should be announced via official MSA communication channels, including e-mail, official group chat, and social media.

 • All candidates will be acknowledged and thanked.